AdrienChampion/induction_for_dummies/src/smt/readme.md

 The version should not matter too much for what we'll do, but for reference this guide used `v4.8.12`.

-From this point forward we assume readers have a Z3 binary called `z3` in their path.
+From this point forward I assume readers have a Z3 binary called `z3` in their path.
 That is, running the command `z3 -version` should not fail and produce an output similar to

 ```text
 Z3 version 4.8.13 - 64 bit
 ```

-While we recommend Z3 here, other efficient solvers exist and include [Alt-Ergo][ae], [CVC4][cvc4] and [Yices 2][yices].
+While I recommend Z3, other efficient solvers exist and include [Alt-Ergo][ae], [CVC4][cvc4] and [Yices 2][yices].
 Solvers tend to be good at distinct kinds of problem from each other, and verification frameworks routinely run several of them in parallel, wait for the quickest answer, and discard solver instances that are still running.